Are you looking for a non-boring way to increase your students’ reading comprehension and boost reading test scores?

 If so, then the Prove It reading strategy is your answer.

-Have you ever asked students a comprehension question and received some bizarre answers?
+Have you ever asked learners a comprehension question and received some bizarre answers?…

-I mean, I’ve at times looked on in amazement at some of the responses they come up with that have nothing to do with the text at hand.
+Looked on in amazement at a few of the responses they come up with that have nothing to do with the text at hand?

-I’ve left school many a days, scratching my head, thinking…
+You’ve probably left work many a days, scratching your head, thinking…

 Implementing the Prove It Reading Strategy